ashlesss/api_practice/update_log.md

 ### Known `BUGS`
 1. ~~Some works don't have tags also, need to verify that before adding them to database.~~(Handled by front-end)

+## 7/27/2023

+### In `./routes/db_query.js`
+1. When users query page number that is out of maximum page range, return pagination info and empty array of works instead of return 404.

 ## 7/18/2023

 ### In `./database/query.js`